launchdarkly/api-client-javascript/docs/RelayProxyConfigurationsApi.md

 # **resetRelayProxyConfig**
 > RelayProxyConfig resetRelayProxyConfig(id, opts)

-Reset a relay proxy configuration&#39;s secret key with an optional expiry time for the old key.
+Reset a relay proxy configuration's secret key with an optional expiry time for the old key.

 ### Example
 ```javascript